 Statistics show that 85% of consumers trust online reviews as much as personal recommendations.
-For local plumbers, this is a very important number to pay attention to.
-Before Google was the number one source of lead generation for plumbers, many contacts were acquired via word of mouth.
+For local plumbers, this is a significant number.
+Before Google was the number one source of lead generation for plumbers, companies acquired contacts via word of mouth.
 Your reputation as a contractor or company was based on what your clients said about you.
 The difference back then was that words traveled more slowly than they do today.
-In 2019, word of mouth now travels at the speed of the nearest WiFi connection, which can be both a blessing and a curse for plumbers.
+In 2021, word of mouth now travels at the speed of the nearest WiFi connection.
+It’s incumbent on modern companies to get more plumbing reviews to grow their business.

 The Foundation for Plumber Reviews

 Before you can generate reviews, you need somewhere for people to publish them.
-In the case of local plumbing companies, the main places will be Google My Business and Facebook.
-This means you’ll need to create, optimize, and verify your Google My Business page and corresponding Google Maps listing, as well as your Facebook Business Page.
-Aside from these two main platforms, it’s also helpful to have profiles on sites like Yelp, BBB, Angie’s List and HomeAdvisor.
-The more review signals Google interprets, the better standing your company will be in.
+In the case of local plumbing companies, the main places will be Google Reviews and Facebook.
+You’ll need to create, optimize, and verify your Google My Business page and corresponding Google Maps listing, as well as your Facebook Business Page.
+Aside from these two leading platforms, it’s also helpful to have profiles on sites like Yelp, BBB, Angie’s List, and HomeAdvisor.
+The more review signals Google interprets, the better standing for your company.
 Consider the list of platforms you should have an optimized profile on:

 - Angie’s List